Cloud Ctrl

 • Export name

-4. Click Submit to validate and save the connection.
+6. Click Submit to validate and save the cloud account.

 Add CME standard